 HINT: From your cell phone and other phones configured for Forward Non-University Extensions, you can enter your password followed by the pound (#) sign anytime during the opening message.

 Yes.
-You can setup a Call Answering Rule and select the Leave a Voice Message action.
+You can setup a Call Answering Rule.

 Yes.
 You can setup a Call Answering Rule and select the Transfer action.